 As described in Section 3.1.2 - Acreage and Area of Herbicide-Resistant Creeping Bentgrass, in addition to naturalized populations of conventional creeping bentgrass species found throughout the United States, commercially produced conventional creeping bentgrass in Oregon and Idaho, and cultivated conventional creeping bentgrass on many, if not most, of the golf courses in the United States, there are known isolated populations of ASR368 creeping bentgrass in a total of three counties in Oregon and Idaho.
 Under the No Action Alternative growers and other affected landowners would to be encouraged to manage ASR368 creeping bentgrass as part of their routine weed management programs, with Scotts serving as a resource (USDA-APHIS, 2015a).
-Because the area where ASR368 creeping bentgrass is currently known to exist, irrigation and drainage ditches, is surrounded by a native desert landscape that is not conducive to ASR368 creeping bentgrass is geographically isolated and likely contained in the area where it is currently known to exist.
+Because the area where ASR368 creeping bentgrass is currently known to exist, irrigation and drainage ditches, is surrounded by a native desert landscape that is not conducive to ASR368 creeping bentgrass establishment and persistence, ASR368 creeping bentgrass is geographically isolated and likely contained in the area where it is currently known to exist with the continuing efforts to manage ASR368 creeping bentgrass.